WE ARE ALL ABOUT JESUS!

 We believe God has graciously given elders and deacons to serve the church.
 The elders are set aside by God to lead the church, to equip the saints, to preach the Word, and to pray (Ephesians 4:11–12; 1 Timothy 3:1–7, 5:17–18).
 Their leading, equipping, preaching, and praying are to be done humbly in service to God and to His church.
 Leaders are to shepherd the flock willingly, not under compulsion or for shameful gain, but eagerly; not domineering over those in their charge, but serving as examples to the flock (1 Peter 5:2–3).
 In response, believers are exhorted to submit and to obey their leadership (Hebrews 13:17).
 Deacons are set aside by God to serve the church and to free the elders to devote themselves to prayer and ministry of the word.
 (Acts 6:1–7; 1 Timothy 3:8–13).

-We believe both men and women were created in the image and likeness of God, and therefore have equal worth and dignity.
-We also believe that men and women have distinct roles in the home and in the church, just as the Father, Son, and Holy Spirit have distinct roles in the Trinity.
+We believe both men and women were created in the image and likeness of God, and therefore have equal worth and dignity (Genesis 1:26-27, 2:23-24; 1 Peter 3:7).
+We also believe that men and women have distinct roles in marriage and in the church.

-In the home, husbands are called to love their wives as themselves, and wives are called to submit to and respect their own husbands.
+In marriage, husbands are called to love their wives as Christ loved the church and gave himself up for her; wives are called to submit to their own husbands as to the Lord, and to respect them.
+(Ephesians 5:22-33; Colossians 3:18-19; 1 Peter 3:1-7).

-By submitting to God’s wisdom in these areas, men and women are able to flourish in both the home and the church.
+By submitting to God’s wisdom in these areas, men and women are able to flourish in marriage and in the church.

 We believe that the church and individual believers are God’s means for proclaiming the Gospel by which He draws people to Himself, regenerates souls, and grants repentance and faith unto sanctifying perseverance.
 The proclamation of the biblical Gospel to all peoples is the joyful duty of every Christian in obedience to the commission of Jesus to make disciples, to baptize, and to teach them to obey His commands (Romans 10:14–15; Matthew 28:18–20).
 The local church and every individual believer have a responsibility to obey and to teach the commands of Christ to those under their care.